benjoycect/benjoycect.github.io/_posts/2017-07-02-starting-slow.md

 date:   2017-07-02
 categories:
 ---
 After two years of being absent on this blog I'm back to [show my work](http://austinkleon.com/show-your-work/).
 Like many others I've decided to start a side project.
 It's called [Finlo](http://www.finlo.io).
 The idea is that Finlo will be a better way to stumble upon local places that care deeply about their craft.
-As of June 16, 2017 it hasn't launched.
+As of July 2, 2017 it hasn't launched.
 This post is about why and how it's frustrating.

 I bought the domain for Finlo on April 13, 2017.
 I thought my first iteration of Finlo would be out by the end of the weekend (a landing page).
 I've worked with [Pivotal Labs](https://pivotal.io/labs) in my day job, read [Lean Startup](http://theleanstartup.com/) (among many other books and articles about lean product development), and have been a vocal proponent of agile product development with everyone I've worked with.
 I also have practiced user experience design and development for 8 years and recently got my MBA.
 I thought I had all the tools to get something up quickly that I could use to determine whether there is a market for my product and begin discovery exercises to better understand my potential customers.
 However, I quickly became overwhelmed.